Share This!

 Mind Your Breath

 If you’re a first-time runner, expect a certain amount of huffing and puffing in the beginning.
 Don’t push yourself too hard right away; if you feel too wheezy or out of breath, slow to a walk to let your breath catch up.
 After a few months, your breathing should feel stronger.
 If it doesn’t, talk to your doctor about getting tested for asthma.
 It won’t stop you from running altogether, but you’ll need a little medical help.
+With the right support and adjustments, you can still build endurance and enjoy all the benefits of running.

 Nurture Your Body